stfab/my-website/menu/bio.md

 ---
 layout: page
 title: Bio
-description: "Fabian Stadler is a freelance software engineer with several years of experience in development.
-After working in the industry for almost 6 years, they decided to work as a freelancer in 2023."
+description: "Fabian Stadler is a freelance software engineer with several years of experience in development."
 permalink: p/bio.html
 ---

 Fabian Stadler is a freelance software engineer with several years of experience in development.
-After working in the industry for almost 6 years, they decided to work as a freelancer in 2023.
-They specialize in cloud development of enterprise systems and data integration.

-From 2014 to 2017, they studied mathematics at the University of Heidelberg.
-They chose computer science as their application subject and graduated with a thesis on "Spectral Theory and Stone's Theorem".

-After graduation, they worked at krauth technology GmbH, a leading German manufacturer for ticket vending machines, and HMS Analytical Software GmbH, which specializes in the areas of life science and enterprise analytical systems, among others.
+After graduating in mathematics, they worked for multiple companies in the fields such as public transport, pharmacy, and chemistry.
+They founded their own company, Fabian Stadler Solutions, in 2023.